mlpeter33/blockhub-studio/README.md

 Please ensure your code follows the project's coding standards and is well-documented.

 ## License 📝
-This project is licensed under the <a href="[URL](https://www.apache.org/licenses/LICENSE-2.0)">Apache License 2.0</a>.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Feel free to use, modify, and distribute this project as you see fit.

 ## Contact 📬

-For any questions or suggestions, feel free to enter our discord <a href="[URL](https://discord.gg/c2DeRfswp9)">Blockchain Lab</a> or open an issue in the repository.
+For any questions or suggestions, feel free to enter our discord [Blockchain Lab](https://discord.gg/c2DeRfswp9) or open an issue in the repository.

 Thank you for contributing to BlockHub Studio's Landing Page!